revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 No.

 Yes, definitely ,Spark is much better than Map reduce , we can call it is an enhancement but not a replacement.

 <details markdown="1"><summary> Explanation </summary>

-Spark is definitely faster than mapreduce as all the processing is done in the memory, where the data is stored.
-So fast access to data is possible making it quicker.
+Spark is definitely faster than mapreduce as all the processing is done in the memory, where the data is stored.So fast access to data is possible making it quicker.

 In Mapreduce the data is stored in disks, so it is slower.